Determining the root cause of many common symptoms, like night sweats, can be challenging.

 Read on to learn what I found.

-- A hormonal imbalance, like low testosterone, can cause men and women to experience night sweats.
+- Low testosterone levels, can cause men and women to experience night sweats.

 Is There a Connection Between Low T and Night Sweats?